 “We’re near the Lells,” Brander told them.
 “There’s enough there to distract you, for a little while.”

 True enough.
 The Lells was the largest market in Jiy, which meant it was the largest market on the Grey Streets, which meant it attracted her street rats.
-Rin and Scand managed a decent pickpocket day there, and Phialla sold her wares with other poorer merchants trying to attract attention for their merchandise.
-Brone tended to do the best, since he normally had an audience—especially those visiting Jiy from other countries.
-They liked his dance music.
+Rin and Scand managed a decent pickpocket day there, and Phialla and Ness made a few bits selling their pottery wares, though Brone did the best, since he attracted curious tourists.
+They liked his dance music, and he drummed fast.

 But she hated hurting people she cared for.
-It was why she agreed to join the small group.
-She had good intentions, thought to pull Tearlach aside, speak to him . . . about what, she did not know.
+It was why she joined the small group.
+She had good intentions, thinking to pull Tearlach aside, speak to him . . . about what, she did not know.
 Her brother, she supposed.
 Maybe the traitor.

 She shook herself.
 The day would turn out as it turned out.
-If a Jiy rebel had to know her street guise, at least it was not Relaine or Baldur.
+If a Jiy rebel discovered her street guise, at least it was not Relaine or Baldur.
 Brander, unlike Selda, kept secrets close and hidden.

 The crowd somewhat surprised her, considering the threat of rain.
 A goodly number of foreign tourists prowled the wares, looking for some bit to take home and declare that they had purchased the item in the largest market in Jiy.
 They usually had more to spend, and if the rats plied them right, they made a nice few bits off of them.

-Caitria looked around, eyes wide, as if she had no idea where to start.
-Tarps and canopies held up by wooden poles ringed the streets between shop doorways, covering open crates and racks containing food, clothing, knick-knacks, every-day and special items.
-The stores housed inside the buildings had brightly decorated signs that attempted to draw attention with their odd pictures.
-The squares had the poorer merchants, who sold their wares from bright blankets spread across the fine dirt.
+Caitria looked around, eyes wide, uncertain where to start.
+Tarps and canopies held up by wooden poles ringed the streets between shop doorways, covering open crates and racks containing food, clothing, knick-knacks, everyday and special items.
+The stores housed inside the flamboyant stucco buildings had brightly decorated signs that attempted to draw attention with their odd pictures.
+The squares contained the poorer merchants, who sold their wares from lively blankets spread across the fine dirt.
 Some had short, curved tarps to protect from the sun, but most wore large hoods and wide-brimmed hats.
-All were dyed with bright and cheerful patterns to attract attention.
-Gaudily-dressed entertainers busked up and down the streets, while some, like Brone, had a small space in the squares where they performed, attempting, through music, to gather an audience.
-The array of color and noise dazzled as it confused, and Lapis often wondered if that were not the point.
+All contained eye-searing cheerful patterns to attract attention.
+Gaudily dressed entertainers busked up and down the streets, while some, like Brone, had a small space in the squares where they performed, attempting, through music, to gather an audience.
+The array of color and noise dazzled as it confused, and Lapis often wondered if that was not the point.

 Caitria granted him a quick smile at that.
 “Patch said to buy from the kids, if possible.
 Kids sell stuff here?”